jean0t/pyforum/README.md

 ## How to Use

-1. Build the docker image with the tag python\_forum `docker build -t python_forum .`
+1. Build the docker-compose service by running `docker-compose run --build`
-2. Run the docker image with the port that you want `docker run -p <port you want>:8000 python_forum`
+2. Run the docker-compose with `docker-compose run`

 ## Contribution